 Mediation: A great alternative to court

 What is mediation?
-Mediation is a great way to work out all the issues leading to a settlement of your separation/divorce.
+Mediation is a great way to work out all the issues leading to a settlement of your separation/divorce outside of court.
 Issues usually center around parenting time (how much time do the kids spend with each parent, and when); child support; and dividing up the property.
 A neutral mediator works with the couple to identify the areas of disagreement, come up with options for working out a fair and appropriate settlement, and deciding on the best solution.
 Mediation is a voluntary process: both parents need to want to mediate, and to be able to make and keep agreements.
 Mediation is confidential: neither you nor your mediator can be called to testify at any point as to what anyone said in mediation.

 Mediation keeps people out of court.
 You keep control of your divorce -- decisions are not left to judges who don't know you, your family, or your unique situation.
 Studies show that 98% of divorce cases settle before going to trial.
 It makes sense to try mediation, so you reach an agreement sooner in the process rather than later.